jhwa426/jhwa426/README.md

 ## About Me 📝

-- 👋 Hello, I'm Jeff.
+- 👋 Hello, I'm Jeff Hwang.
 - 👀 I’m interested in Full-stack Web Development and Data Science.
-- 👨‍💻 I'm currently studying Bachelor of Science in Information of Technology and Management at The University of Auckland 🇳🇿
+- 👨‍💻 I'm currently studying Bachelor of Science in Information Technology and Management at The University of Auckland 🇳🇿
 - 🌱 I’m currently learning Web development.

 <!--